 The number one mistake I see athletes making every day is training too hard.
 I cannot tell you how many times I’ve asked a friend to run with me, and they say, “Oh no, I won’t be able to keep up with you,” and then we go out and they crush me!
 But they’re always breathing too hard to talk.

 A majority of workouts should be so easy you’ll hardly feel like it’s a workout.
-There are specific heart rate and lactate tests that can be done to identify this precise effort level, but those are expensive and not easily accessible to everyone.
-Thankfully there’s an easier way.
-I call it the Talk Test.
-If you are out for an easy workout (anything that’s not intervals or racing) you should be able to hold a conversation comfortably, speaking in complete sentences.
+There are specific heart rate and lactate tests that can be done to identify this precise effort level, but those are expensive, not easily accessible to everyone, and not necessary for many.
+You can get started with one easy self-test: if you are out for an easy workout (anything that’s not intervals or racing) you should be able to hold a conversation comfortably, speaking in complete sentences.
 You should not have to draw breath every few words.
 Seriously, go out and try it.
 You’ll be shocked.

 Still worried you’re not going hard enough?
 If you have enough voice control to be able to sing comfortably, you’re going too easy for most distance workouts, though this pace still has it’s place on very easy recovery workouts.